BdR76/CSVLint/docs/readme.md

 ### Refresh from Data ###

-Press the "Refresh from Data" button the from the currently open data file.
+Press the "Refresh from Data" button to auto-detect column types from the currently active file.
+The auto-detection function will try to infer the column separator character and column data types by looking at the data.
-When a file is opened this auto-detection is also run once by default.
+When a file is opened and no schema.ini is found then this auto-detection feature will also run once by default.

 When a file is opened the plug-in will:

 1) check for a `schema.ini` file in same folder as data file
 2) check if the `schema.ini` contains a section for the filename
-2) if no `schema.ini` or section found, then run "Refresh from data"
+2) if no `schema.ini` or section found, then try to auto-detect metadata

 Note; if "Refresh from data" cannot automatically detected any columns, then the metadata definition will default to a "TextFile" with one column of